 Nokia has filed patent infringement lawsuits against OPPO in the UK, France, India, and other countries.
-Reportedly, Nokia had signed a global 4G patent cross-licensing agreement back in November 2018.
+Reportedly, Nokia signed a global 4G patent cross-licensing agreement back in November 2018.

 The root cause of this dispute has to do with the range of the 5G patent fee.

-As per Nokia’s terms, each 5G phone that uses its patents should pay the company 3 euros in patent fees; however, this fee is deemed to be too high.
+Per Nokia’s terms, each 5G phone that uses its patents should pay the company 3 euros in patent fees; however, this fee is deemed too high.
 “Previously, it has also reached cooperation with Nokia on 4G-related patent licensing.
 The two parties have negotiated for a period of time on the related issues of the 5G licensing contract, but Nokia advocated extremely unreasonable licensing fees, and through litigation caused OPPO to do the licensing negotiations.
 To accept its unreasonable license fees” OPPO mentioned.

 Nokia has licensed patents with other smartphone manufacturers such as Samsung, LG, HTC, Apple, and BlackBerry.
 The revenue generated from the licensing has also been a huge part of Nokia’s revenue.
 In 2016, Nokia filed a lawsuit against Huawei citing the continued usage of the technical licenses from Nokia Technologies and Nokia Communications even after their agreement lapsed.
 In 2019, the company filed a lawsuit against Lenovo; however, both the companies reached a settlement in April 2021.